anishathalye/deterministic-start-benchmark/README.md

-# Deterministic start benchmark: SymbiYosys versus rtl
+# Deterministic start benchmark: SymbiYosys versus rtlv

-This repository contains code to benchmark [SymbiYosys] versus [rtl] for formally verifying a property that requires reasoning about a circuit's execution over a large number of cycles.
+This repository contains code to benchmark [SymbiYosys] versus [rtlv] for formally verifying a property that requires reasoning about a circuit's execution over a large number of cycles.